technicks89/Lyona/README.md

 ![The lyona desktop with its Quickshell panel](./lyona-qs-4x.webp)

-This is a fork of [dwm-titus](https://github.com/ChrisTitusTech/dwm-titus) (An awesome x11 Fedora distro).
-It is designed to run on Arch Linux rather than Fedora. lyona also draws inspiration from [Omarchy](https://github.com/basecamp/omarchy) (An amazing wayland Arch distro)
+This is a fork of [dwm-titus](https://github.com/ChrisTitusTech/dwm-titus).
+It is designed to run on Arch Linux rather than Fedora. lyona also draws inspiration from [Omarchy](https://github.com/basecamp/omarchy).

 lyona is a complete, lightweight X11 desktop with sensible defaults, guided installation, and powerful customization.
 It is designed for people who